DynaCharter/DynaCharter/README.md

 # DynaCharter

-DynaCharter is a fanmade charting tool (inspired by Dynamix, Dynamite and DynaMaker) that allows you to create fanmade charts and upload to Dynamite.
+DynaCharter is a charting tool (inspired by Dynamix, Dynamite and DynaMaker) that allows you to create fanmade charts and upload to Dynamite.

 ## Supported Platforms